thegreathowdini/mh/README.md

 ![basic](img/basic.png)

 On successful login, the session cookie is printed to the console.
-For stealthiness, it's advisable to save the cookie value in the script so that the script logs in using the cookie next time instead of a password--the former is more similar to non-bot behaviour.
+For stealth, it's advisable to save the cookie value in the script so that the script logs in using the cookie next time instead of a password--the former is more similar to non-bot behaviour.

 ### Parameters
 Three parameters govern the rate at which the horn is sounded.